-To keep track of multiple communication methods and audience segments, you need to store and manage this data in a dedicated manager.
+To keep track of multiple communication methods and audience segments, you need to store and manage this data in a dedicated file manager.
 The simplest solution is using a Customer Relationship Management software.

 Possibilities of CRM

-- Create an interactive database for all client contacts and leads – this a place where you’ll be monitoring all contact points and personal info;
+- Create an interactive database for all client contacts and leads – this is a place where you’ll be monitoring all contact points and personal info;

 - Make personalized offers – the CRM can distribute discounts based on customer activity, and personal information – birthdays, holidays, etc.;

 - Personalized follow-ups – the CRM automatically generates follow-up letters and sends them by a defined schedule;